scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 the types of activities they enjoyed.
 Hiking, traveling, and cooking were popular choices.
 Others chose to mention what they were looking, whether that be a long-term relationship, a friendship, or sex.
 Topics and the highest weighted tokens for each are summarized in the table below.
+Note that topic names were hand-labeled.

    +----------------+---------------------------------------------------------+
    | Topic          | Tokens                                                  |